petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-products.md

 Delectable Bonsai offers a wide range of flavoured syrups and swag to their customers.
 With Liferay’s out-of-the-box product management capabilities, you can create different kinds of products through a unified interface.
 Liferay also supports importing products from third party systems.
 Damian now needs your help to create a few products in the catalog.

 Let’s start off by creating a simple product in the product catalog.
-We’ll create Delectable Bonsai’s signature product, sap infused maple syrup.
+We’ll create Delectable Bonsai’s signature product, bonsai sap infused maple syrup.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.

 1. Click *Add* (![Add](../../images/icon-add.png)) and enter the following:

-   **Name:** Sap Infused Maple Syrup
+   **Name:** Bonsai Sap Infused Maple Syrup

    **Catalog:** DB Product Catalog